Bachelor of Computer Science

 Overview

-Many organisations are starting to realise the enormous potential of IoT in their business leading to growing demand for Internet of Things (IoT) related skillsets in the IT job market.
-In this major sequence you will explore areas relating to data capture, embedded systems, software architecture and scalability, data mining and machine learning.
+Many organisations are starting to realise the enormous potential of IoT in their business.
+This has led to growing demand for Internet of Things (IoT) related skillsets in the IT job market.
+In this major sequence you will explore areas relating to data capture, embedded systems, software architecture and scalability, data mining, and machine learning.

 Units